abhijitghate/cloud-resources/README.md

 `kubectl describe pods <pod name>`
 `kubectl create -f <yaml file to create pods with>` `kubectl get replicaset`
+`kubectl delete replicaset <name of the replicaset, myapp-replicaset>` also delees all the underlying pods `kubectl replace -f <yaml file for replicaset>` -> in the event of updating the number of replicas etc `kubectl scale replicas=6 -f replicaset-definition.yaml` --> to update the number of replicas via command line.
+This won't change the value of replicas in the definition file.
 ### ----

 `kubectl run <name of the pod> --image=<image name> --dry-run=client -o yaml` --> outputs a yaml file (thanks to `-o` flag in `yaml` format which can be used to edit and create new `yaml` file for creation of new pods.